The Learning Lowdown: What Separates an LMS From an LXP, and Why You Could Need Both

 An LMS and LXP Are Better Together

 The bottom line is that your business or institution has its own goals and objectives that will require a unique set of tools.
-An LMS is almost a necessity for all higher education institutions and businesses today, yet many could also benefit from implementing an LXP as well.
+An LMS is almost a necessity for all higher education institutions today, while a business LMS serves a similar role for companies, yet many could also benefit from implementing an LXP as well.
 One isn’t meant to replace the other.
 Rather, they can be integrated in order to meet the varying needs of your organization and provide a variety of learning opportunities—both formal and informal—for your participants.

 The sophistication of data analytics and progression tracking of an LMS combined with the features of an LXP can be the winning ticket for businesses and institutions to give their users the best learning experiences possible.